salehseu/Base-Control-with-Motors-Control/README.md

-# Rebot arms control with Rebot base control
+# Robot arms control with Robot base control

 ## Here the task#1 has been combined with the current task (Task#2).